DanielOnGitHub17/ropl/readme.md

 ## Installation

 1. Clone or download this repository
-2. Open Chrome and navigate to `chrome://extensions/`
+2. Open Microsoft Edge/Chrome and navigate to `edge://extensions/` or `chrome://extensions/`
 3. Enable "Developer mode" (toggle in top-right corner)
 4. Click "Load unpacked"
 5. Select the `ropl` folder

 ## Usage

-1. Click the ROPL extension icon in your Chrome toolbar
+1. Click the ROPL extension icon in your browser toolbar
 2. Type or paste your JavaScript code in the editor
 3. Check "Run Code" to enable auto-execution on page load
 4. (Optional) Set a delay in milliseconds before the code runs